MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 ## Create an Adaptive Card using .NET

-1. Install the `Microsoft.AdaptiveCards` NuGet package.
+1. Install the `AdaptiveCards` NuGet package.
 2. Specify the elements of your card in code.
 3. Add the card to your Cortana skill as an attachment.